3mdeb/verified-boot/verified_boot_app_spec.md

 The application will parse the images of the bootloaders to obtain information about the signatures.
-The application will additionally validate bootloaders using `EFI_BOOT_SERVICES.LoadImage()`.
+The application will additionally validate bootloaders using cyrptographic libraries.
 Bootloaders that pass signature checks using are listed for potential trust decisions.
 For images with unknown but verifiable keys, the application initiates a trust prompt.

 The priority of bootloader processing is determined by `BootOrder` variable